FracTrackerAlliance/data_report_generator/README.md

-Code for the report generator by Tess Wagner
+Code for the report generator by Tess Wagner.
-Scraped data can be found at https://www.flickr.com/photos/fractracker/ Scraping and other supporting code is located in FracTrakerAlliance Github Contributors to FracTracker Summer Internship Project: Graham Joss, Allen Xu, Eddie Jones, Tess Wagner
+Scraped data can be found at https://www.flickr.com/photos/fractracker/.
+Scraping and other supporting code is located in FracTrakerAlliance Github.
+Contributors to FracTracker Summer Internship Project: Graham Joss, Allen Xu, Eddie Jones, Tess Wagner.